scullyio/scully/docs/getting-started.md

 **_All about Scully in one video_** : [Building the Fastest Angular Apps Possible](https://thinkster.io/tutorials/scully-webinar-building-the-fastest-angular-apps-possible)

-This getting started guide covers topics:
+This getting started guide covers the following topics:

 1. [Installation](#installation)
 2. [Building](#build)

 ## Installation

-First, open in your terminal in the path of your Angular application and run the following command:
+First, open an Angular application's path in your terminal and run the following command:

 ```bash
 ng add @scullyio/init
 ```

-This scheme installs and generates everything you need to start using Scully.
-Once the installation finishes the following message will be displayed:
+After a successful installation the following message will be displayed:

 ```bash
 Installing packages for tooling via npm.